GabrielDeml/IWT/the_paper.md

 # Results

 To get our final results, we ran ten fold cross validation on the model.
 We ran the model on all three variations of the dataset with the parameters listed above.
-The results can be seen in figuers 1-3.
+The results can be seen in figures 1-3.